junxit/us-congress-bills-113/metadata.md

 - 2014-03-26 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2681)
 - 2014-03-26 — The previous question was ordered pursuant to the rule. (consideration: CR H2680)
 - 2014-03-26 — UNFINISHED BUSINESS - The Chair announced that the unfinished business ons the adoption of the amendment that had been debated earlier and on which further proceedings had been postponed.
+- 2014-03-27 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.